 Step 3: Prioritize Features

-Once you know your audience’s needs, prioritize the core features that will solve their most critical problems.
-Use methods like the MoSCoW framework to categorize features into Must haves, Should haves, Could haves, and Won’t haves.
-The goal is to focus on delivering the minimum set of features that still provide value.
+Once you know your audience's wants, give core features top priority for resolving their most important problems.
+Use the MoSCoW framework to arrange features into Must haves, Should haves, Could haves, and Won't haves.
+Its goal is to provide the fewest but worthwhile features.

 Step 4: Develop a Roadmap

 Create a roadmap that outlines the steps needed to build and launch your MVP.
-This should include timelines, milestones, and resource allocation.
-The roadmap helps keep everyone aligned and ensures that the project stays on track.
+Your roadmap should include timelines, milestones, and resource allocation.
+This guarantees that the project stays on track and helps everyone to be in line.

 Step 5: Choose the Right Tech Stack

-Select a tech stack that supports rapid development while allowing for future scalability.
-For example, using frameworks like React for the front end and Node.js for the backend can speed up the process.
-Cloud services such as AWS or Azure can also help with deployment and scaling as needed.
+Choose a tech stack that lets future scalability be supported together with fast development.
+For instance, using React for the front end and Node.js for the backend is also an good way.
+As needed, AWS or Azure can aid with deployment and scaling.

 >> Read more: